internetmosquito/paybox_django/README.md

 `BASE_URL = 'http://22566bf6.ngrok.io/'`

-* Change the following values in payboxtest/paybox/local_settings.py with your pre-production crendetials, production ones or [testing ones from Paybox] (http://www1.paybox.com/espace-integrateur-documentation/comptes-de-tests-2/?lang=en)
+* Change the following values in payboxtest/paybox/local_settings.py with your pre-production crendetials, production ones or [testing ones from Paybox](http://www1.paybox.com/espace-integrateur-documentation/comptes-de-tests-2/?lang=en)

-`SECRETKEYPROD = '' -> Only if you plan to use production values` `SECRETKEYTEST = '' -> Either own test SECRET KEY or the one from Paybox, you'll need to login to back-office to obtain this key with testing credentials`
+* SECRETKEYPROD -> Only if you plan to use production values

+* SECRETKEYTEST -> Either own test SECRET KEY or the one from Paybox, you'll need to login to back-office to obtain this key with testing credentials
-`PBX_SITE = '' -> Seven digits number`
+* PBX_SITE -> Seven digits number
-`PBX_IDENTIFIANT = '' -> Nine digits number`
+* PBX_IDENTIFIANT -> Nine digits number
-`PBX_RANG = '' -> Two digits number`
+* PBX_RANG -> Two digits number

 * Ready to fire up the server